 Final thoughts

-The best way to protect your sexual health and avoid getting penile cancer is to know your sexual health status.
+The best way to protect your sexual health and avoid getting penile cancer is to know your sexual health status and to get vaccinated against HPV.
+This type of cancer is very uncommon, but protecting yourself against HPV infections will reduce the likelihood of a penile cancer scare.

 If you’re concerned about STIs, call the number at the top of this page to speak to one of our friendly Sexual Health Advisors.
 You can also book a test or screen today through our online booking process.
 Click the button below to get started.